phetsims/qa/documentation/qa-book.md

 * type:multitouch - For issues that require multiple inputs.
 * type:performance - For performance issues, e.g. low frame rate, lag, etc.
 * type:question - For questions.
+* type:suggestion - To make a suggestion for improvements.

 ### 3.4 QA Pipline